Planning Your Campaigns: Start Simple and Improve Gradually

 • Optimize your campaigns for happier customers and better results

-We recommend to plan your campaigns alongside properties and events.
+We recommend planning your campaigns alongside properties and events.
 Download these free worksheets to speed up the process.

 Level 1.
 Set up your onboarding campaign